Drown (Justin Timberlake song)

 "Drown" is a song by American singer-songwriter Justin Timberlake.
 It was released on February 23, 2024, as a promotional single from his sixth studio album, Everything I Thought It Was.
 It was made to be an instant gratification track for those who pre-ordered the album, but was also released for streaming.
 The song impacted on Italian radio on November 1, 2024, as the album's third single.

 Background and release

-Timberlake first teased "Drown" on February 19, 2024 with an Instagram video of him playing a snippet at the piano along with the caption, "So excited for new music and everything coming this week...
+Timberlake first teased "Drown" on February 19, 2024, with an Instagram video of him playing a snippet at the piano along with the caption, "So excited for new music and everything coming this week...
 Drown 2/23."
-He followed this on February 21, 2024 with a reel of himself working at a studio while the song played in the background.
+He followed this on February 21, 2024, with a reel of himself working at a studio, with the song playing in the background.
 The song was released digitally worldwide on February 23, 2024, and released an official lyric video on the same day along with the announcement of the European leg of his The Forget Tomorrow World Tour.
 A lyric video was also released on February 22, 2024 and has received over 3 million views on YouTube as of April 2024.
 Timberlake performed the song on The Forget Tomorrow World Tour 2024-2025.